-The families of the men banded together publicly, petitioning the US Attorney’s office and the FBI, questioning the validity of the internal police investigations that found no wrongdoing in their sons’ cases and resulted in no criminal charges.
+The families of the men banded together publicly, petitioning the U.S. Attorney’s office and the FBI, questioning the validity of the internal police investigations that found no wrongdoing in their sons’ cases and resulted in no criminal charges.

 Fifty-three people have died in police custody in Wisconsin between 2003 and 2009, and state police departments reported officers killed 41 people between June 2008 and April 2013, according to the Associated Press.
 All the reported killings were determined to be “justifiable.”

-Several smaller police departments in the state and many across the country already have an independent process for reviewing police-involved shootings and deaths, but many larger departments, both in Wisconsin and nationally, have older review practices and often handle their own investigations.
+Several smaller police departments in the state and many across the country already have an independent process for reviewing police-perpetrated shootings and deaths, but many larger departments, both in Wisconsin and nationally, have older review practices and often handle their own investigations.
 The new Wisconsin law is groundbreaking because it is the first statewide mandate of this external investigation process.

-The new law is a significant victory for accountability advocates.
+The new law is a significant victory for police accountability advocates.
 If other states follow Wisconsin’s lead, it could codify this external oversight process within other police departments around the country.

 “I do think the bill will be a model for other states,” Bell said.
 He also said that if an opportunity arises in another state to pass a similar bill, he would be open to supporting the efforts to get it passed.
 Already, concerned citizens are reaching out to him for advice.

-Similar legislation has been attempted in a few states such as Maine and Oregon, but hasn’t been successful.
+Similar legislation has been attempted in a few states such as Maine and Oregon but hasn’t been successful.
 The law in Wisconsin could provide a model policy that could attain bipartisan support elsewhere.

 But some police unions are already objecting to the new law, saying police departments are “uniquely suited to investigate incidents.”
 They worry that, in addition to outside agencies’ investigations, federal authorities might investigate deaths in police custody, and lawsuits could be brought.
 It’s certainly not in the interest of the unions to hand over their control of internal investigations to outside agencies, as it has been important to the unions in the past to control the process.
-It’s the unions that could be the biggest obstacle to the new mandate spreading to other states.
+It’s these unions that could pose the biggest obstacle to the new mandate spreading to other states.